magic-wormhole/magic-wormhole-protocols/server-protocol.md

   future version of the protocol requires a rate-limiting CAPTCHA ticket or other authorization record, the server can send `error` (explaining the requirement) if it does not see this ticket arrive before the `bind`.
+* `permission-required`: will only be sent if the client first sent an `abilities` message, and then only if the server needs additional authorization to use currently (e.g. if under a DoS attack)

+After receiving the `welcome` message, the client checks if there is a `permission-required` key.
+If so, it sends a `permission` message; see "Permsision and Abilities" below for more details on the `abilities` and `permission` messages.

+Whether or not a `permission` is sent, the client next sends a `bind` message.
+This specifies the AppID and side (in keys `appid` and `side`, respectively) that all subsequent messages will be scoped to.
+While technically each message could be independent (with its own `appid` and `side`), I thought it would be less confusing to use exactly one WebSocket per logical wormhole connection.

 A `ping` will provoke a `pong`: these are only used by unit tests for synchronization purposes (to detect when a batch of messages have been fully